zihesong/zihesong.github.io/_pages/about.md

 ---

   Hi, This is Zihe Song. <br>
-  I'm currently pursuing a Ph.D. degree in Computer Science at UTDallas, and working with Prof. Wei Yang.
-My interested research areas are software testing and reinforcement learning.
+  I'm currently pursuing a Ph.D. degree in Computer Science at UT Dallas, and working with Prof. Wei Yang.
+My research interests focus on software testing.

 Education